-Learn everything about Chateau Larose Trintaudon, Haut-Medoc with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Larose Trintaudon, Haut-Medoc with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Larose Trintaudon History, Overview